Skip to main content

 Notes

-• In some instances, students may have to complete specific prerequisites before taking any of the following courses.
+• In some instances, students may have to complete specific prerequisites before taking any of the above courses.
 Those prerequisite courses are not counted towards their program unless they are specifically listed on the student’s offer of admission or listed as courses required for the completion of their programs.
 The relevant prerequisites in each case are stated in the departmental course descriptions.

 • Prior to registering, students who do not have any specified prerequisites for a course must obtain permission of the relevant Department.